Gazer/gtkdeck/README.md

 * StreamDeck Original V2
 * StreamDeck Mini

+Also support but not tested yet:
+* StreamDeck Original
+* StreamDeck XL

 ## Plugins

 A plugin arquitecture is being created and is still in its early stages.